 The third jewel in the royal crown of the best pianos in the world was also founded in the year 1853 and is called Blüthner.
 Just as you would expect, it is a German brand based in Leipzig.

 Along with C. Bechstein, Bösendorfer and Steinway & Sons, Blüthner is frequently referred to as one of the “Big Four” piano manufacturers.

 Although not as famous as the previous two brands, Blüthner was manufacturing and selling over 5,000 pianos a year in 1900 and was awarded the Royal Warrant of Appointment by the court of Austria-Hungary.
 They even built the piano that was on board the Hindenburg.

-After the factory was destroyed in an air raid in 1942 and East Germany nationalized the company, the Blüthner family regained its control in 1990 after the fall of the Berlin wall.
+After the factory was destroyed in an air raid in 1942 and East Germany nationalized the company, the Blüthner family regained control in 1990 after the fall of the Berlin Wall.